Bill Reichert – Managing Director

 Henry H. Wong has been a prolific and successful entrepreneur, executive, and venture investor in Silicon Valley for over 25 years.
 Henry applies his operational experience, investment talent, and China expertise to advise, invest in, and build high technology companies with a global vision.
 He is the founder of Diamond TechVentures and was a venture partner at Crystal Ventures, where he was actively involved with companies including SMIC, LGC Wireless, Infinera, and Exavio.
 As an entrepreneur, Henry has had several significant successes, including SS8 Networks Inc., where he was the founder, CEO and Chairman, as well as IP Communications, XaQti Semiconductor, CNet Technology Inc., and Combinet (ISDN Systems), all of which he co-founded and led.
 In 2002, Henry was a finalist for the Ernst & Young “Entrepreneur of the Year Award.”
 He is an advisor to several non-profit organizations and is active in community organizations.
 Henry holds a B.Sc. degree in Business from the University of Utah and a MBA in Telecom Management from Golden Gate University.

-Samuel Kwok is focused on investments in technology-enabled services, mobile, gaming, and business/consumer Internet.
+Samuel Kwok is focused on investments in Software, Internet, Data, and Artificial Intelligence.
 Prior to Garage, Sam was a Director at Pacific Venture Investments in Hong Kong and Silicon Valley and a management consultant at Deloitte and Ernst & Young, where he consulted with multinational companies in the financial and technology sectors on operations, risk, and e-commerce issues.
-Sam holds an MBA from the University of Southern California Marshall School of Business and a BA in Economics from the University of California at Berkeley.
+Sam holds a BA in Economics from the University of California, Berkeley and an MBA from the University of Southern California Marshall School of Business.

 Dr. Ed Beardsworth